 After an auto accident, you may concentrate on healing from your injury.
 The insurance company may be trying to resolve your case.
 The negligent driver’s insurance representative will contact you to make a statement and discuss the details of the accident.
-It is helpful to speak with a Houston personal injury attorney before you talk to the insurance company.

 At some point, if the fault is clear, the insurance company will likely contact you to offer you a settlement check.
 Then the question becomes, is the settlement offer fair?
 Here are a few things to consider.